-Picks have existed from the earliest days of string instruments.
+For as long as there have been stringed instruments, there have been picks, or plectrums,to produce a brighter sound.
 There’s evidence that ancient Egyptians used picks made of stone or bone, similar to picks found today.
-Modern picks come in a huge variety of materials, both natural and man-made, even recycled, and in many shapes and sizes.
+Modern picks come in a huge variety of materials, both natural and man-made (felt, metal, wood, rubber, glass, plastic), even recycled, and in many shapes and sizes.

 Most common today are the rounded triangular-shaped picks made of plastic.
 They come in a variety of thicknesses for different applications.